darktjm/gamesup/README.md

     sudo chmod +s nonet
     sudo mv nonet /usr/local/bin

-Note that I also looked into firejail, which does way more than I want and less conveniently.
+Note that I also looked into `firejail`, which does way more than I want and less conveniently.
 Its only advantage (mainly for other people) is that it comes with most distros.

 gameprep
 ========
-To install gog games, I just run the gog installer using the default installation directory (~/GOG Games).
+To install gog games, I just run the gog installer using the default installation directory (`~/GOG Games`).
 This sets the top-level directory name for the game.
 I then move that to /usr/local/games, owned by root:games and no "other" permissions (basically how gentoo installs games, sort of).
-To do this, after I install one ore more games, I run "gameprep *" in ~/GOG Games, and then remove that directory.
+To do this, after I install one or more games, I run "`gameprep *`" in `~/GOG Games`, and then remove that directory.

 I realize that gog installers can just be unzipped, but I find some